TPouplin/RQR/README.md

 **Running Orthogonal Experiments**

+The orthogonal experiments implementation is a modified version of the official OQR repository : https://github.com/Shai128/oqr.
-The orthogonal experiments benchmark can be run all the datasets and losses proposed in the paper with the following command :
+It can be run for all the datasets and losses proposed in the paper with the following command :

 ```python src/RQR-O/run_orthogonal_experiment.py```